USATF Pacific MUT Grand Prix Rules

-- All runners participating in a 24-hour race will be ranked according to the distance covered in the race.
+- All runners participating in a duration race will be ranked according to the distance covered in the race.

-- All runners completing a distance of at least 100K will be credited with a score equal to the placement points multiplied by a distance factor of 2.0.
+- All runners completing a distance corresponding to the minima specified in the distance table will be credited with a score equal to the placement points multiplied by the corresponding distance factor.

 - Team scoring is similar to individual scoring.
 Teams are ranked according to the total distance covered by the top three members in each division.

-- If all three scoring members cover a distance of 100K or more, the team will be credited with placement points multiplied by a distance factor of 2.0.
+- If all three scoring members cover a distance greater than the event minima specified in the distance factor table, the team will be credited with placement points multiplied by the corresponding distance factor.

 8. SCORING IN LOWER AGE GROUP